Key takeaways

 Hallway focal point

-Seembols sizes large canvas art by how it functions in a room rather than by an arbitrary measurement threshold.
-The size categories that qualify as large canvas art and what each one actually looks like on a wall:
+Seembols sizes large wall art by how it functions in a room rather than by an arbitrary measurement threshold.
+The size categories that qualify as large wall art and what each one actually looks like on a wall:

 - XL and Oversized: 60 inches (150 cm) on the longest side.
 For rooms with significant wall space, high ceilings, or where the scale of the architecture requires the art to match it.
 In the right room, this is the piece that becomes the piece everyone asks about when they visit.
 Browse the complete canvas art sizing guide to match every room type and wall dimension.